 You save a little for a couple of days or weeks, then end up emptying your savings account before Jack knows His surname is Robinson.
 This article was written to help you overcome this cycle by showing you another method of saving.

 Money-saving challenges are one of the best motivations to help you save especially if you find it hard to save money.
-The website confused.com describes them as one of the most creative ways to save money.
+This is one of the most creative ways to save money.

 You can use your accumulated savings to make your dream vacation a reality, build an emergency fund, put a down payment for your choice home, or do whatsoever catches your fancy.